AdobeDocs/experience-manager-cloud-service.de-DE/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Sie sollten Ihre AEM Headless-Tour fortsetzen, indem Sie sich das Dokument [So gehen Sie mit Ihrer Headless-Anwendung live](go-live.md) ansehen, in dem Sie mit Ihrem AEM Headless-Projekt tatsächlich live gehen.
+Sie sollten Ihre AEM Headless-Journey fortsetzen, indem Sie das Dokument erneut überprüfen.
+[So legen Sie alles zusammen - Ihre App und Ihren Inhalt in AEM Headless](put-it-all-together.md) wo Sie sich mit den Grundlagen der AEM Architektur und den Tools vertraut machen, die Sie für die Zusammenführung Ihrer Anwendung benötigen.

 ## Zusätzliche Ressourcen {#additional-resources}